theanine3D/pso_ultimate_importer/README.md

 Currently, this addon does *not* support:
-- Animations / skeletons - planned
+- Animations / skeletons (planned)
-- Exporting models - not planned
+- Exporting models (not planned)

 ## Installation
 1. Click the green "Code" button above and press "Download ZIP"